vighneshiyer/vighneshiyer.com/content/misc/ml_for_placement.md

 Placement algorithms have been studied for many decades and there are many variations; I don't know much about the inner workings of these algorithms.
 At a high-level the algorithm is usually split into two parts: coarse placement and detailed placement.

-Trying to place each hard macro and stdcell by individually placing each instance is not viable since there are often *millions* of instances to place.
+Trying to place each hard macro and stdcell individually is not viable since there are often *millions* of instances to place.
-So, as a first step, the placer will cluster standard cells, based on a min-cut clustering algorithm, into a total of ~1k clusters.
+So, as a first step, the placer will group standard cells, based on a min-cut clustering algorithm, into a small number of clusters (usually around ~1k).
 These clusters of stdcells are called soft macros.

-After clustering, the hard macros are placed according to a manual floorplan.
+After stdcell clustering, the hard macros are placed on manually provided coordinates.
-Then, the soft macros are placed with some allowances for overlaps between them and the hard macros (this is coarse placement).
+*Coarse placement* places the soft macros with some allowances for overlaps between them and the hard macros.
-Finally, the clusters of standard cells are exploded, and their placements are legalized (snapped to the placement grid, no overlaps) (this is detailed placement).
+Finally, during *detailed placement*, the clusters of standard cells are exploded, and their placements are legalized (snapped to the placement grid, no overlaps).

 #### Modern Algorithms

 Modern EDA CAD placement algorithms have some additional features.
 For one, they constantly track the proxy metrics as they make placement decisions to avoid exploring bad placements.
-Modern synthesis is placement-aware and will come up with a standard cell floorplan as its deciding what PDK cells to use considering the timing constraints (see [Synopsys' overview of "Physical Synthesis"](https://www.synopsys.com/glossary/what-is-physical-synthesis.html)).
+Modern synthesis is placement-aware and will come up with a standard cell floorplan as its deciding what PDK cells to use considering the timing constraints (see [Synopsys' overview of "Physical Synthesis"](https://www.synopsys.com/glossary/what-is-physical-synthesis.html), see Cadence Genus iSpatial).
+This floorplan from physical synthesis is fed into the PnR algorithm to seed its initial coarse placements.

 Also, placement isn't part of a linear (synthesis → placement → routing) flow, rather every algorithm in the flow is aware of the others, and they constantly call back to each other.
 For instance, if placement determines that a timing constraint will be violated based on the proposed hardened placement of a few standard cells, it may call back to synthesis to see if those cells can be upsized (or use a different Vt flavor) or if a logic path can be further optimized.